Norsk Hydro: First steps with fertiliser

-Financed by the Swedish Wallenberg family and French banks, the company was founded on December 2, 1905 as Norsk hydro-elektrisk (lit.
+Financed by the Swedish Wallenberg family and French banks, the company was founded on December 2, 1905 as Norsk hydro-elektrisk Kvælstofaktieselskab (lit.
 Norwegian hydro-electric nitrogen limited) by Sam Eyde, exploiting a novel technology for producing artificial fertilizers by fixing nitrogen from air.
 The technology had been developed by the Norwegian scientist Kristian Birkeland.
 The method is still known as the Birkeland–Eyde process.
 The process required large amounts of electric energy, and for this, a power plant was built at the Svelgfossen waterfall near Notodden.
 Later also Rjukan Falls was developed and its power harnessed, in the process establishing the city of Rjukan, establishing the plant Norsk Hydro Rjukan.

 Hydro's first factory was built at Notodden (opened in 1907) followed up with another at Rjukan in Tinn Municipality (opened in 1911).
 Then in 1920 production was established at Glomfjord in Nordland county.
 In 1930 Norsk Hydro opened a plant at Herøya outside Porsgrunn.
 To begin with it was to function as a shipping port for the fertilizer as well as a point to import limestone.
 From 1936 Hydro also started producing fertilizer at Herøya.
 There was also opened a railway, Rjukan Line, connecting Rjukan with Hærøy.
 The railway opened in 1909 and consisted of a railway ferry across Lake Tinn, railway again with the Tinnoset Line and a barge ride from Borgestad to Herøya with barge on the Telemark Canal.
 The canal was superseded by the Bratsberg Line in 1916.

 By the 1920s, Norsk Hydro's electric arc-based technology for manufacturing artificial fertilizer was no longer able to compete with the newly developed Haber-Bosch process, and in 1927 the company formed a partnership with the German company IG Farben in order to gain access to this process.
 By 1945, IG Farben had become a majority shareholder in Norsk Hydro.
 The plant at Herøya was a direct result of no longer being dependent on immediate proximity to the power sources.
 This provided the advantage of being able to have the plants and the shipping port in the same location, as was the case with the Herøya plant.